Bersey Electric Cab: Design

-The first cabs were constructed by the Great Horseless Carriage Company, with bodies made by the coachbuilder Mulliner and designed to resemble a traditional horse-drawn coupé cab.
+Lawson issued the prospectus for the London Electrical Cab Company two days after the London to Brighton emancipation run, seeking £150,000 capital.
+The first cabs were constructed by the Great Horseless Carriage Company, with bodies made by the coachbuilder Mulliner and designed to resemble a horse-drawn Brougham cab.
 Internal and external electric lighting was provided.
 The vehicle's four wheels were clad with solid rubber tyres that were intended to provide grip on London's greasy pavements.
-Around 50 cabs of an improved design were built by the Gloucester Railway Waggon Company.
+Around 50 cabs of an improved design were built in 1898 by the Gloucester Railway Waggon Company.
 These had larger batteries that produced a higher top speed of 12 mph.
 An improved suspension system was also used, with the passenger cab being mounted on separate springs to the accumulator.

 A total of 77 cabs of both types were constructed.
 Bersey said the advantages of his invention were that "there is no smell, no noise, no heat, no vibration, no possible danger, and it has been found that vehicles built on this company's system do not frighten passing horses".